flemay/envvars/docs/automation_and_configuration.md

 ## GitHub

-## master branch
+## main branch

-master is always releasable (unless tests are not passing).
-A change to master triggers a GitHub Action which tests the code, and builds a Docker image without pushing it.
+main is always releasable (unless tests are not passing).
+A change to main triggers a GitHub Action which tests the code, and builds a Docker image without pushing it.

-The master branch is also protected by:
+The main branch is also protected by:

 - requiring status checks to pass before merging
   - Test GitHub Action